inspiringsource/CS50x-2020/README.md

 jump to the [References :next_track_button:](https://github.com/inspiringsource/CS50x-2020#additional-resourcesgift)
 ## About this Repository

 :point_right: This is my attempt at CS50 course.
-I will record relevant progress and source code for good practice.
+I will record relevant progress, updates and source code for good practice.

 ## Contents :speech_balloon: